Emblems of Turkey

-Turkey has no official national emblem, but the crescent and star (ay-yıldız, lit. 'crescent-star') design from the national flag is in use as the de facto national emblem on Turkish passports, Turkish identity cards and at the diplomatic missions of Turkey.
+Turkey has no official national emblem, but the crescent and star (ay-yıldız, lit. 'crescent-star') design from the national flag is in use on Turkish passports, Turkish identity cards and at the diplomatic missions of Turkey.

 The crescent and star are from the 19th-century Ottoman flag (1844–1923) which also forms the basis of the present-day Turkish flag.
 Following the abolition of the Sultanate on 1 November 1922, the Ottoman coat of arms was no longer used and the crescent and star became Turkey's de facto national emblem.
 In the national identity cards of the 1930s the horns of the crescent were facing left, instead of the now more common orientation towards right.

 History

 The coat of arms of the Sultan was abolished from usage after the abolition of the Ottoman sultanate in 1922.
 In its stead, the star and crescent on the flag was adopted.
 Three years later, in 1925, Ministry of Education opened a contest for determining another official coat of arms and artist Namık İsmail's design won. İsmail's design featured a red shield charged with a white star and crescent.
 Underneath there was a grey wolf, connected to Oghuz Turkic mythology, standing on a spear.
-The shield was surrounded by a garland of wheat and oak leaves, with a medallion depicting Ottoman alphabet letters T and C for Türkiye Cumhuriyeti, Republic of Turkey.
+The shield was surrounded by a garland of wheat and oak leaves, with a medallion depicting Ottoman alphabet letters ت and ج for "توركیه جمهوریتی" (Türkiye Cumhuriyeti), Republic of Turkey.
 Above the shield was placed a lit torch, symbolising the country's independence.
 However, the new coat of arms was never registered as an official coat of arms, and was never used subsequently.
+A 2014 government review to develop a coat of arms has yet to result in a design, as of 2015.

 Use by government bodies

 Red circle with white star and crescent

-A circular section of the red Flag of Turkey containing the white crescent and star is used in the current emblems of a number of Turkish ministries and governmental institutions, in the emblem of the Grand National Assembly, and as the flag badge on the uniforms of Turkish national sports teams and athletes.
+A circular section of the red flag of Turkey containing the white crescent and star is used in the current emblems of a number of Turkish ministries and governmental institutions, in the emblem of the Grand National Assembly, and as the flag badge on the uniforms of Turkish national sports teams and athletes.
 It was also used on the old (non-digital) Turkish identity cards.